 24. What platforms does ZP4 run on?
 Windows.
 The only hardware requirement is a local or networked DVD-ROM drive for installation.

 25. How do I order ZP4 and what does it cost?
 Each ZP4 DVD-ROM is $99 plus shipping, shipped prepaid from Semaphore Corporation.
-A single ZP4 disc contains all ZP4 software plus all ZIP + 4 and DPV data for the entire United States.
+Shipments to California destinations are taxable.
+A single ZP4 disc contains all ZP4 software and data for the entire United States.
 See our online order options for more details.

 26. Can I download ZP4?
 No, the product is distributed only on DVD-ROM.